Business Studies (B.A.)

 What is the degree program about?

 The Bachelor’s degree program in Business Studies prepares students for careers in global and future-oriented sectors.
-The aim of the program is for students to acquire academic knowledge and learn specialist methods in the field of business studies that they are able to apply in practice.
-The Bachelor’s degree program at the School of Business, Economics and Society in Nuremberg has a strong international focus and offers one of the widest ranges of subjects of any such program in German-speaking countries.
+The aim of the program is for students to acquire academic knowledge and learn specialist methods in the field of business studies and explore how these are applied in practice.

 Fields of Study

-• Data Science & Business Intelligence
+• Data Science and Business Intelligence

 • Digitalization, Innovation & Entrepreneurship